kvshw/luminaire/README.md

 - Am I going to create the functionality by myself, or will I use some UI libraries like Material UI or Chakra UI?
 Which library is best for this project</li>
 - Then I selected Material UI first to try, and currently having the problem of making the 0-1 mark wider because the 0-1 change is not noticeable as the project requirements.

+(19.07.2023)

+- In the past few days I tried to use few UI libraries and choose Material UI because it's under MIT.
+- Then I had problem with how to get the same visible width as 5-10 to be equal to 0-1 then Finally I did Value mapping.
+0 - 0/ 1-1/ then 2-5.
+- It is working fine and I completed the slider changing according to the requirenments.
 <!-- **Link to project:** http://recruiters-love-seeing-live-demos.com/ -->

 <!-- ![alt tag](http://placecorgi.com/1200/650) -->